Certifications & Courses

 Pro Tools Re-Certification

-This course covers changes that have been incorporated into the curriculum for Pro Tools 11.
+This course covers changes that have been incorporated into the curriculum for Pro Tools.
 It allows Certified Pro Tools Operators to update their certification with a single course.

 This course is designed for end-users who have achieved the Operator Level

-Certification in Music or Post on Pro Tools 9 and Pro Tools 10.
+Certification in Music or Post on the latest Pro Tools version.

-Completion of all courses and exams through Pro Tools 210M or Pro Tools 210P under software version 9 is required prior to beginning this course.
+Completion of all courses and exams through Pro Tools 210M or Pro Tools 210P under software latest version is required prior to beginning this course.

 This course provides updated information to the Pro Tools 100- and 200- level curriculum.